 Natal is a city located in the Northeast of Brazil.
 The city is blessed with a year round tropical climate.
-As the Portuguese found a lot of cities in Brazil they must have run out of creative names when they found Natal.
-Natal translates to Christmas in Portuguese and well, Natal was found on the 25th of December, so why not?
+Natal was found on the 25th of December, which has resulted in its unusual yet suitable name: Natal translates to Christmas in Portuguese.

 Besides an abundance of Christmas and palm trees, Natal offers worthwhile urban beaches and is surrounded by sand dunes sparsely covered in greenery, dark rivers and clearwater lakes.